CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Collaboration Ecosystem

-A website or tool that offers a public collaboration repository to Authors, so they may cooperate and share ongoing work in public.
+A website or tool ("Forge") that offers a public collaboration repository to Authors, so they may cooperate and share ongoing work in public.

 * Examples: Github, Codeberg, Bitbucket, Gitlab, Gitea and others.
+* May be open for public use, or project specific use only

 #### Repository Ecosystem